huntdatacenter/docs/docs/coordination/data/faq.md

 ### What is the upper size of a volume?

 We aim to keep individual volumes below 20 TB if possible.
-The soft limit is set for practical purposes when it comes to volume handling on our side.
-It is also set to help distribute large collections across several logical units in the unlikely case of volume destructions.
+The soft limit is set for practical purposes when it comes to volume handling on our side, both so we are able to handle duplicate copies and complete file checks within reasonable times.
+The limit is also set to help distribute large collections across several logical units in the unlikely case of volume destructions.

 ## Access

 ### Can all users access all data in a lab?

 Yes, principally.
 Practically, maybe.
-On the `home`-machine, all lab users can by default access all folders on the collaborative data volumes: `/mnt/archive`, `/mnt/work` `/mnt/scratch` and `/mnt/cargo`.
+On the `home`-machine, all lab users can by default access all folders on the collaborative data volumes: `/mnt/archive`, `/mnt/work` and `/mnt/scratch`.
 Lab users may add individually restrictions to files or folders they upload or generate, although such separation is not guaranteed by us.
 When needed, we recommend to separate user access by establishing separate labs labs rather than to separate data in folders inside a lab.

 ### What happens with a user's data when the user is deactivated in a lab?